Showing posts with label Cooking for the Holidays. Show all posts

 Halloween Skull Veggie Platter

-Now this Halloween vegetable platter is ingenious and was clearly created with the vegetarian in mind.
+Now this Halloween vegetable platter is ingenious and was clearly created with the vegan or vegetarian in mind.

 It is beautifully creative and artistically designed.
 This will most likely be the food centerpiece on my Halloween buffet table at this years Halloween party.